grafana/k6-docs/docs/sources/v0.50.x/set-up/fine-tuning-os.md

 ---
+aliases:
+  - ../misc/fine-tuning-os # docs/k6/<K6_VERSION>/misc/fine-tuning-os
-title: 'Fine-tuning OS'
+title: 'Fine-tune OS'
-description: 'In this article we will show you how to inspect the OS imposed limits of your system, tweak them and scale for larger tests.'
+description: 'Learn how to inspect the OS imposed limits of your system, and tweak them to be able to run larger tests.'
-weight: 04
+weight: 200
 ---

-# Fine-tuning OS
+# Fine-tune OS

+{{< admonition type="note" >}}

+This page focuses on helping users run large test scripts locally.
+If you're just getting started with k6, and haven't run into a `Too Many Open Files` error, you can skip these instructions.

+{{< /admonition >}}

 When running large test scripts locally, users sometimes run into limits within their OS that prevent them from making the necessary number of requests to complete the test.
 This limit usually manifests itself in a `Too Many Open Files` error.